BeastieBaiter/Divinity-TTRPG/Core Rules/Proficiencies.md

 ___
 Personality proficiencies represent the power and force of a character's personality.
 These proficiencies encompass the ability to influence, inspire, or manipulate others through charisma.
 The default [[Attributes|Attribute]] is [[Attributes#Wits (WIT)|Wits]]
 #### Persuasion:
 Represents a creature's persuasion capability.
-You can use a Persuasion [[Proficiency Check]] to determine if a creature was able to influence another creature through their charisma: Like negotiating a price of a item with vendor.
-Convincing a creature to commit a cetain action.
-Deceiving a creature of a certain aspect.
+You can use a Persuasion [[Proficiency Check]] to determine if a creature was able to influence another creature through their charisma: Like negotiating a price of a item with vendor, convincing a creature to commit a certain action, or deceiving a creature of a certain aspect.
 Provides +1 to all Persuasion [[Proficiency Check]]s.
 ### Knowledge Proficiencies
 ___